MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/quality-updates.md

 If a single customer environment is affected, contact Microsoft support to open a ticket.
 Based on the justification, we will stop the quality update rollout to all other environments in that project until the issue is mitigated.

-## Can customers still manually apply hotfix updates from LCS?
+## Can customers still manually apply hotfix updates from Lifecycle Services?
 Yes.
-To ensure ongoing parity with how hotfixes work, hotfix updates can still be applied to customer environments in LCS.
+To ensure ongoing parity with how hotfixes work, hotfix updates can still be applied to customer environments in Lifecycle Services.
 However, it's important to note that hotfixes that are deployed as part of a quality update go through the standard SDP before the update is deployed.
 This reduces the risk of regressions due to higher quality.
 We recommend that you choose a quality update over manually applying hotfixes for increased reliability.

 ## Can customers proactively install a quality update build ahead of the schedule?
 Yes.
 You can install a quality update proactively.
 Microsoft will skip the update if the environment’s current build version is equal or higher than the quality update in question.